-==== How have you done in your trading since you started your own management company? ==== edge than ever.
+How have you done in your trading since you started your own management company?

 I did well in 1989, which was the first year of the firm's existence, but I lost money in 1990.
-Actually, I found it somewhat ironic that my first losing year in the markets occurred after having gained more knowl-
+Actually, I found it somewhat ironic that my first losing year in the markets occurred after having gained more knowledge than ever.

-==== How do you explain that? ====
+How do you explain that?